tbretl/brg/content/location.md

 ---
 title: "Location"
-date: 2024-05-08
+date: 2025-08-14
 hidemeta: true
-description: "Professor Dr von Igelfeld's mailing and office addresses at the Institute of Romance Philology."
+description: "Professor Bretl's mailing and office addresses at the University of Illinois Urbana-Champaign."

 ---